Behavioral Healthcare Stocks Down 9.6% in August & September

 August 29, 2018 – Frazier Healthcare Partners announced the acquisition of Caravel Autism Health, a leading provider of Applied Behavioral Analysis (“ABA”) therapy to children on the autism spectrum.
 Caravel operates nine clinics across Illinois and Wisconsin, providing in-home, individualized treatment programs.
 The investment will allow Caravel to pursue geographic expansion and additional treatment models as well as invest in technology.

 August 6, 2018 – Hackensack Meridian Health and Carrier Clinic in New Jersey announced merger plans that will combine their services in the treatment of behavioral health and substance use disorders.
-Hackensack Meridian health operates 16 hospitals, more than 450 patient care locations and physician offices in eight counties.
-Carrier Clinic, a 100-acre rural campus in Belle Mead, N.J., provides short-term, acute care hospitalization for psychiatric illness and substance abuse for adolescents and adults.
-The campus includes a licensed 281-bed inpatient psychiatric hospital, a licensed 40-bed inpatient and outpatient detox and recovery facility.
+Hackensack Meridian health operates 16 hospitals, more than 450 patient care locations, and physician offices in eight counties.
+Carrier Clinic, 100-acre rural campus in Belle Mead, N.J., provides short-term, acute care hospitalization for psychiatric illness and substance abuse for adolescents and adults.
+The campus includes a licensed 281-bed inpatient psychiatric hospital, a licensed 40-bed inpatient and outpatient detox, and a recovery facility.

 July 31, 2018 – Universal Health Services, Inc. announced that, through its UK subsidiary Cygnet Health Care, it has acquired The Danshell Group (“Danshell”).
 Danshell owns and operates 25 facilities with a total of 288 beds in the United Kingdom.
 Cygnet Health Care will operate and manage these new facilities.
 The Danshell facilities support and care for adults living with learning disabilities, who may also have a diagnosis of autism, in specialist supported living, residential services, and hospitals.
 Through this acquisition, the company expands into new service lines and new geographical areas, complementary to the existing UK portfolio.